I hereby give notice that an ordinary meeting of the Hibiscus and Bays Local Board will be held on:

 Risks and mitigations

-61. The council must adopt its annual budget, which includes local board agreements, by 30 June 2022.
-The local board is required to make recommendations on these local matters for the annual budget by mid-May 2022 and present to the Finance and Performance Committee on 25 May 2022, to enable and support the Governing Body to make decisions on key items to be included in the Annual Budget on 7 June 2022.
+77. The council must adopt its Annual Budget, which includes local board agreements, by 30 June 2023.
+In order to meet this timeframe, the local board is required to make recommendations on these local matters for the Annual Budget by mid-May 2023 and present to the Governing Body to make decisions on key items to be included in the Annual Budget on 8 June 2023.

 Ngā koringa ā-muri

-62. The local board will approve its local board agreement and corresponding work programmes in June 2022.
+78. The local board will approve its local board agreement in June 2023 and corresponding work programmes in July 2023.

-63. Recommendations and feedback from the local board will be provided to the Finance and Performance committee for consideration ahead of that Committee making recommendations to the Governing Body for decision.
+79. Recommendations and feedback from the local board will be provided to the Governing Body for consideration in its decision-making.

 There are no attachments for this report.